 Build an agent with the ADK¶

-This guide walks through how to go from a blank slate to a production-ready voice agent with a real backend using PolyAI ADK, Agent Studio, and a coding agent such as Claude Code.
+This guide walks through how to go from a blank slate to a production-ready voice agent with a real backend using PolyAI ADK, Agent Studio, and a coding tool such as Claude Code.

 The intended workflow is simple: